Judges 11:29-40

 DISCUSS/CONSIDER

-1. Are you a timid person?
-God can superimpose His strength on yours.
-Are you a strong person?
-God can superimpose His strength on yours.
-In either case, He can use you mightily in His kingdom.
+1. Are you a timid person or a strong person?
+In either case, God can use you mightily in His kingdom.
 Just dedicate yourself to Him and to His service and great things will be accomplished for His glory.

 2. Have you ever made a foolish vow?
-God in no way condones such a vow, but He can give victory in spite of it.
-You don't have to be distressed by these foolish mistakes.
+God in no way condones such a vow, but you don’t have to be distressed by a foolish mistake.
 Just as the Lord gave victory in battle, he can turn your foolishness to victory when you turn the issue over to Him.
-Then resolve to pray more to avoid making a mistake like that again.

 CHALLENGE